 This is good enough for me… and I can do it all in under an hour.

-2. Designate a spot for coats, shoes, bags, etc.
+3. Designate a spot for coats, shoes, bags, etc.

 Now, thanks to our mudroom addition, we have a fantastic spot for everyone to dump their gear.
 It’s completely out of the way (and mostly out of sight) but still very accessible if anyone needs to head out to their car, get something from our garage, or wants to hang out in our outbuilding.

-If you don’t have a mudroom (and you don’t want everyone dropping their shoes and bags directly in front of your door) I’d suggest taking people’s coats and bags when they arrive and laying them on your bed.
-Then have extra rugs or towels available for shoes.
-Make sure these rugs are close enough to your door to be easily accessible, but not too close that they hinder traffic flow when guests arrive.
+If you don’t have a mudroom (and you don’t want everyone dropping their shoes and bags directly in front of your door) I’d suggest taking people’s coats and bags when they arrive and laying them on your bed, hanging them in the laundry room, or putting them somewhere relatively close to the entryway.

-3. Spread out the food and drinks.
+4. Spread out the food and drinks.

 It doesn’t take much additional work on my part, and it forces my guests to spread out and mingle instead of hovering over the tiny food table in the kitchen.

-4. Use paper and plastic.
+5. Use paper and plastic.

 I usually set out Sharpie markers so everyone can label their cups (especially if kids are involved).
 I also set out several trash cans and recycling bags so it’s obvious where the trash needs to go… and so I (hopefully) don’t end up with piles and piles of cups and plates on my counter!